UCB-BioE-Genetic-Design-Automation/bioe134-234-final-project-4-toussm/docs/benchmarker_docs.md

 ## Important Note

 The benchmarker at the end throws a biopython warning for one codon sequence not being a multiple of 3.
-However, it was able to pass my multiple of 3 check during validation and all properly translated (except for 1 that did not start with M).
+However, it was able to pass my multiple of 3 check during validation and all proteins were properly translated (except for 1 that did not start with M).
 I believe its a non-issue, but it is important to note.

 ---